choutkamartin/merge-squash-rebase/dev-branch.md

 # Dev branches are cool!
+Let's test them more.